ciax/utils/readme.txt

   Work Dirs   :  ~/bin ~/.var ~/.trash

 ### Comment in script files
+ # Description: *         <------- Shown in the Usage
- # Required packages: *   <--- Package list that is required in the script file
+ # Required packages: *   <------- Package list that is required in the script file
  # Required packages(DIST,..): * <--- Package list limited by distributions
  # Required scripts: *    <------- Script file list for dependency check
  #alias *                 <------- Alias name for the script file